DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

 <br />**Gameplay**

 2. Star Wars Aliens (v1.1) https://www.nexusmods.com/starfield/mods/8518?tab=files
+3. OPTIONAL - Hardcore Mode <br />
+   This changes combat and scaling in the game to be very realistic.
+You may die in a few shots but so will your enemies unless they have really good armor.
+All armor is static and won't be scaled to you.
-3. Perks Increase Aim Down Sight Accuracy (v1.0) https://www.nexusmods.com/starfield/mods/8649?tab=files
+5. Perks Increase Aim Down Sight Accuracy (v1.0) https://www.nexusmods.com/starfield/mods/8649?tab=files
-4. Accurate Aiming (No Spread) https://www.nexusmods.com/starfield/mods/5558?tab=files
+6. Accurate Aiming (No Spread) https://www.nexusmods.com/starfield/mods/5558?tab=files
-5. Improved Combat AI (v1.03) https://www.nexusmods.com/starfield/mods/1392?tab=files
+7. Improved Combat AI (v1.03) https://www.nexusmods.com/starfield/mods/1392?tab=files
-6. BAKA Hold to Sprint (v1.1.0) https://www.nexusmods.com/starfield/mods/8915?tab=files
+8. BAKA Hold to Sprint (v1.1.0) https://www.nexusmods.com/starfield/mods/8915?tab=files

 <br />**HUD**